Richard-Jrn/Richard/README.md

 # Data Science With Richard

-- Hi there.
-I'm Richard currently I'm a Bussiness Intelligence Engineer at ADM :relaxed:
+- Hi there, my name is Richard, currently I'm a Bussiness Intelligence Engineer at ADM :relaxed:
 - I love machine learning :robot: , and books :books:
 - I’m addicted to learning and growing every day :seedling: